Skip to Content

 • NFPA 18, Wetting Agents

 A valid permit is required before any work is done on a special fire suppression system.
-Businesses must complete the fire suppression permit package and submit it to the Fire Prevention branch for review and processing.
+Businesses must complete the special fire suppression permit package and submit it to the Fire Prevention branch for review and processing.

 Water-based fire protection systems